Cabinda Province: Administrative merger with Angola

 The Portuguese constitution of 1933 distinguished between the colony of Angola and the protectorate of Cabinda, but in 1956, the administration of Cabinda was transferred to the governor-general of Angola.
 The legal distinction of Cabinda's status from that of Angola was also expressed in the Portuguese constitution of 1971.
 Yet, when Angola was declared an "overseas province" (Província Ultramarina) within the empire of Portugal in 1951, Cabinda was treated as an ordinary district of Angola.
 In 1972, the name of Angola was changed to "State of Angola".

-Under Portuguese rule, Cabinda was an important agricultural and forestry center, and in 1967, it discovered huge offshore oil fields.
+Under Portuguese rule, Cabinda was an important agricultural and forestry centre, and in 1967, it discovered huge offshore oilfields.
 Oil, timber, and cocoa had been its main exports until then.
-The town of Cabinda, the capital of the territory, was a Portuguese administrative and services center with a port and airfield.
+The town of Cabinda, the capital of the territory, was a Portuguese administrative and services centre with a port and airfield.
 The beaches of Cabinda were popular with Portuguese Angolans.

 After independence of Angola from Portugal

-A 1974 military coup in Lisbon abolished the authoritarian regime established by António de Oliveira Salazar that had prevailed in Portugal for decades.
+A 1974 military coup in Lisbon overthrew the authoritarian regime established by António de Oliveira Salazar that had prevailed in Portugal for decades.
 The new government decided immediately to grant all Portuguese colonies the independence for which nationalist guerilla movements had been striving.
-In Angola, the decolonization process took the form of a violent conflict between the different guerilla movements and their allies.
+In Angola, the decolonisation process took the form of a violent conflict between the different guerilla movements and their allies.
 In 1975, the Treaty of Alvor between Portugal and National Liberation Front of Angola (FNLA), People's Movement for the Liberation of Angola (MPLA) and National Union for the Total Independence of Angola (UNITA) reconfirmed Cabinda's status as part of Angola.
-The treaty was rejected by the Front for the Liberation of the Enclave of Cabinda and other local political organizations which advocated for separate independence.
+The treaty was rejected by the Front for the Liberation of the Enclave of Cabinda and other local political groups which advocated for separate independence.
 Since then, Cabinda has been, on the one hand, a normal Angolan province, but on the other hand, there has been persistent political protest against this status; the "Kabinda Free State" says the exclave was a Portuguese protectorate until Angola invaded in 1974.
-They also say they control 85% of Kabinda territory and invite proposals for joint ventures.
+They also say they control 85% of Cabinda's territory and invite proposals for joint ventures.
 A number of guerrilla actions have also occurred in Cabinda.